Understanding Low Water Pressure: Common Causes Explained

 Hidden Leaks Stealing Your Pressure

-Leaks in your plumbing system divert water before it reaches your fixtures, causing noticeable pressure drops.
+Leaks in your plumbing system divert water before they reach your fixtures, causing noticeable pressure drops.
 Small leaks might only affect nearby fixtures, while major leaks in main lines impact your entire home's water pressure.
+If you've noticed a sudden spike in your water bill alongside weak flow, a hidden leak is the prime suspect.

 Common signs of hidden leaks include unexplained increases in water bills, damp spots on walls, ceilings, or floors, the sound of running water when all fixtures are off, warm spots on floors (indicating hot water line leaks), and foundation cracks or settling.
 Professional leak detection services can pinpoint hidden leaks without tearing apart your walls.